ifnesi/pydatagen/readme.md

  - Message headers can be set dynamically (python script, make sure to set a global variable called "headers") or statically (json file).
 All header files must be inside the folder "headers/"

 ## To do:
- - Pending auth to Confluent Cloud and Schema Registry (SASL_SSL)
+ - Auth to Confluent Cloud and Schema Registry (SASL_SSL)
+ - Support JSON, JSON_SR and PROTOBUF schemas

 ## Usage and help
 <pre>